sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 * Show CLIs
     * Extend existing CLIs such as 'show platform fan/temperature' to support the new HW
     * Extend the modular chassis CLI 'show chassis modules status" to display the detailed DPU states.
 (See CLIs section)
+    * The data for the CLIs come either from the DBs or through the platform APIs.
+Example: The reboot-cause history is stored in the switch stateDB and the platform inventory is stored in the ChassisStateDB and the CLIs access them from the DB, whereas all the system health data may not be available on the DB however they all can be accessed using the platform API "get_health_info".

 ### 2.3.
 Detect and Debug
 * Health